Mosques In Malaysia: A Guide Through To The Architectural Marvels Of Malaysia

 Sultan Salahuddin Abdul Aziz Masjid is one of the most popular mosques in Malaysia for travellers to witness

 According to the department of Islamic Development of Malaysia, there are almost 7000 mosques in Malaysia.
-From the unique design of Malacca Mosque to the intricate carvings of Jamek mosque, through their architecture, and communal functions, these mosques in Malaysia offer a window into the country’s unique integration of faith and cultural identity.
+From the unique design of Malacca Mosque to the intricate carvings of Jamek mosque, through their architecture, and communal functions, these mosques offer a window into the country’s unique integration of faith and cultural identity.
 Malaysia has some of the most beautiful mosques in the world.
 Some of these mosques are renowned for unique designs, storied past and offering an educational experience about the rich heritage of the country.

-10 Mosques In Malaysia
+Top 15 Mosques In Malaysia

 Malaysia mosques are the perfect intermingling of Islamic architecture and Asian culture.
 Here are some of the well known mosques in Malaysia.